 #CommissionsEarned - As an Amazon Associate, I earn from qualifying purchases.

 A Metric Nut and Bolt kit

 Virtually all printers use metric nuts and bolts in the M3, M4, M5, and M6 sizes.
 Also, many of the projects you print will be assembled using the same.
 A nice assortment of these that will last you a long time only costs about $7 to $25 depending on how big a kit you want.
 Of course you can 3D print metric nuts and bolts from plastic, but they are weak and often don’t print well due to their small threads and head shapes.
-Below is one of the best as well as a lower cost alternative, the kits come with included hex tools and washers as well as a nice case with everything sorted and labeled.
+The kits usually come with included hex tools and washers as well as a nice case with everything sorted and labeled.

 Whether you plan on designing things yourself or just printing pre-made STL files you find online at places such as Thingiverse, you will need digital calipers.
 Maybe the 3D model you downloaded is too big to fit in a certain space, or the screw holes are in the wrong spot or not big enough, digital calipers help you know exactly how much to scale the object in your design tool (Tinkercad is free and as easy as building with Legos).

 There are extremely cheap non-digital calipers, but honestly you are only saving a few bucks and manual calipers are often inaccurate, require you to calculate the exact measurement reading tiny lines, and are built like a cheap Happy Meal Toy.
 Some digital calipers cost hundreds of dollars, but we are not measuring hair follicles.
 Just about any sub-$20 or even sub-$10 tool is fine for 99% of what you will be using them for.

 A Small Handheld Cordless Vacuum